Lallians/skippy/README.md

 ## TODO
 - Allow management of project types by using yml configuration files
-- Auto-wire a git repo at poject creation
+- Auto-wire a git repo at project creation
 - Skippy still uses some hard coded paths, like the projects path.
 Let's put some conf variables.

 ## Project structure breakdown